 The instruments are maintained, inspected and calibrated regularly to ensure their performance and reliability.

 Links to the EMS pages are published on the relevant official websites, as agreed with the respective municipal authorities.

 If the availability of the mean hours per day is less than 70%, the mean daily value is not published, in accordance with Attachment VI, paragraph 5.2.1, section five of Legislative Decree 152/06.

 Besides continuous monitoring, the gas emissions from the clinker burning lines and the dust emissions downstream of the abatement systems are also measured by certified third-party laboratories at the frequency defined in the monitoring and control plan.
 These data are also shared with the regulatory bodies.

 These regulatory bodies inspect the stack on a regular basis and without giving prior notice, in order to protect the environment and maintain full transparency.

 The graphs below show the main emissions trends from the clinker burning line.

-Although the dust emissions are still very low, they have been affected in recent years by the decreased efficiency of the filtering systems.
-The use of NOx abatement systems together with an ammonia solution has allowed us to significantly reduce these emissions by approximately 30% during the last five years.
-The increase in SO2 emissions, albeit still very low, is strictly connected to the sulfur content in the natural raw materials.
+While dust emissions remain very low, they have been affected in recent years by the reduced efficiency of filtering systems.
+However, in 2020, thanks to targeted maintenance, there was a significant improvement in the emissions levels.
+The use of NOx reduction systems together with an ammonia solution has led to a significant reduction of nitrogen oxydes (about 30% in the last 5 years).
+The increase in SO2 emissions, albeit still very low, is closely linked to the sulfur content in natural raw materials.